Waukesha Tree Trimming Experts Branch Out

 Let our tree service and tree removal company take on the hazardous work of tree trimming on your property.
 Our experienced Waukesha tree removal professionals go to great heights to trim hard to reach branches.

-Fully licensed and insured, Russ’s Tree Service has been serving residential and commercial properties in the greater Milwaukee area, including Racine, Waukesha, Brookfield and Muskego, for over 20 years.
+Fully licensed and insured, Russ’s Tree Service certified arborists has been serving residential and commercial properties in the greater Milwaukee area, including Racine, Waukesha, Brookfield and Muskego, for over 20 years.

-Our Milwaukee certified arborists bring a wealth of Wisconsin tree care knowledge and experience, along with specialized machinery like an Effer Knuckleboom crane, Gehl Loader and other turf-friendly tree removal equipment to every job.
+Our team brings a wealth of Wisconsin tree care knowledge and experience to every job, along with specialized machinery.
+We don’t bring dollar store hedge clippers to remove branches; we bring Effer Knuckleboom cranes, Gehl Loaders and other turf-friendly tree removal equipment.
 Perfect example: the LEO, a portable, lawn-friendly aerial lift able to fit in tight spaces.

 Looking for a tree topping service?
 Read why tree topping is a bad idea.